sammywachtel/audio-transcript-analysis/docs/how-to/firebase-setup.md

 ## Step 8: Set Gemini API Secret

+> **Important**: This step MUST be completed before CI/CD deployments will work.
+The secret must exist before GitHub Actions can deploy functions that use it.

 The Gemini API key is stored securely in Firebase Secrets (not in client code):

 ```bash